-To know how your performance fared in the last payment automation project, you must measure your Day Sales Outstanding (DSO).
-This is an effective way to determine whether your accounts receivable management is heading towards the right direction.
+DSO is an effective way to determine whether your accounts receivable management is heading in the right direction.

 Further, DSO identifies the average number of days to process the accounts receivables into cash, thus giving you a clear picture of the Accounting Department’s efficiency or lack thereof.

 DSO becomes meaningful in a number of conditions: